vgrankin/symfony_4_jwt_restapi_demo/README.md

     - go to project directory and run: composer install

-    * at this point make sure MySQL is installed and is available
+    * at this point make sure MySQL is installed and is running
-    - in project directory copy .env.dist and create .env file out of it (in same location)
+    - open .env filde in project directory (copy .env.dist and create .env file out of it (in same location) if not exists)

     - configure DATATABSE_URL
         - This is example of how my .env config entry looks: DATABASE_URL=mysql://root:@127.0.0.1:3306/football # user "root", no db pass